 Ratings agencies use credit ratings (like A- and A3) to rank the creditworthiness of specific borrowers, companies, countries, bonds, insurance policies, and more.

 Credit ratings attempt to measure the probability of default.
 Both the A- and A3 ratings are firmly in the "investment-grade" category, which means that they are among the safest obligations in the market.

 For example, many institutional investors (such as pension funds) are forbidden from investing in bonds rated below investment-grade.
 So if a bond is downgraded from A- to "junk" status, the fund manager would have to sell it.
-On the other hand, a fund manager of a junk bond ETF might want to buy it.
+On the other hand, a fund manager of a junk bond might want to buy it.